-- 33 The Amazon's tropical forests are pivotal to global climate, exchanging large, globally important quantities of energy and matter, - 34 including atmospheric carbon (Betts et al., 2004).
-Amazon forests contain 10-20% of Earth's biomass carbon (Houghton et al., - 35 2001).
-Increased emissions of the forest's carbon can therefore accelerate climate change and attention is now focused on how - 36 vulnerable this large reservoir of carbon will be to a potentially drier future climate (de Almeida Castanho et al., 2016; Farrior et - 37 al., 2015; Duffy et al., 2015; Longo et al., 2018; McDowell et al., 2018).
-Characterizing the response of present-day Amazon rain - 38 forest carbon balance to climate and drought disturbance is a necessary step to improving predictions of future vulnerability. - 39 Eddy covariance CO_2 flux measurements are a powerful tool for quantifying net ecosystem exchange of carbon (NEE) (Baldocchi, 2003).
-NEE is the difference between uptake from gross ecosystem productivity (GEP) and emission from 40 ecosystem respiration (RE).
-The magnitudes of these gross fluxes are influenced both by exogenous environmental conditions such as light, moisture, and temperature (Collatz et al., 1991; Bolker et al., 1998; Fatichi et al., 2014; Kiew et al., 2018), as well as endogenous biophysical properties such as canopy structure, phenology, and community composition (Barford et al., 2001; Melillo et al., 2002; Dunn et al., 2007; Doughty and Goulden, 2008; Stark et al., 2012; Frey et al., 2013; Morton et al., 2016; Wu et al., 2016).
+Eddy covariance CO2 flux measurements are a powerful tool for quantifying net ecosystem exchange of carbon (NEE) (Baldocchi, 2003).
+NEE is the difference between uptake from gross ecosystem productivity (GEP) and emission from ecosystem respiration (RE).
+The magnitudes of these gross fluxes are influenced both by exogenous environmental conditions such as light, moisture, and temperature (Collatz et al., 1991; Bolker et al., 1998; Fatichi et al., 2014), as well as endogenous biophysical properties such as canopy structure, phenology, and community composition (Barford et al., 2001; Melillo et al., 2002; Dunn et al., 2007; Doughty and Goulden, 2008; Stark et al., 2012; Frey et al., 2013; Morton et al., 2016; Wu et al., 2016).

-46 Partitioning the exogenous and endogenous influences upon eddy covariance NEE is possible using statistical modeling 47 (Barford et al., 2001, Yadav et al., 2010; Wu et al., 2017).
-To partition influences upon NEE in a 20-year eddy flux record in a 48 temperate New England forest, Urbanski et al. (2007) used a statistical modeling approach: by representing hourly NEE merely 49 as response to exogenous meteorology and annually integrating their results, they concluded that meteorology did not explain the 50 accelerated uptake seen annually integrated NEE.
-They hypothesized that residual uptake was due to long-term forest regrowth 51 and succession, a hypothesis that was corroborated by biometric measurements of increasing canopy foliage and accelerating 52 mid-successional tree biomass accrual.
-This novel partitioning framework for NEE has not previously been applied to any tropical forest, in part because long-term eddy covariance coverage of tropical forests is lacking (Zscheischler et al., 2017).
-A 53 54 simple statistical framework may allow tropical forest CO2 flux measurements to better inform model development and
+Partitioning the exogenous and endogenous influences upon eddy covariance NEE is possible using statistical modeling (Barford et al., 2001, Yadav et al., 2010).
+To partition influences upon NEE in a 20-year eddy flux record in a temperate New England forest, Urbanski et al. (2007) used a statistical modeling approach: by representing hourly NEE merely as response to exogenous meteorology and annually integrating their results, they concluded that meteorology did not explain the accelerated uptake seen annually integrated NEE.
+They hypothesized that residual uptake was due to long-term forest regrowth and succession, a hypothesis that was corroborated by biometric measurements of increasing canopy foliage and accelerating mid-successional tree biomass accrual.
+This novel partitioning framework for NEE has not previously been applied to any tropical forest, in part because longterm eddy covariance coverage of tropical forests is lacking (Zscheischler et al., 2017).
+A simple statistical framework may allow tropical forest CO2 flux measurements to better inform model development and improvement.